syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/customization.md

 ## Configure the popup list

-You can customize the suggestion list width and height using the [popupHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupHeight) and [popupWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupWidth) properties.
+You can customize the suggestion list as width and height using the [popupHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupHeight) and [popupWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupWidth) properties.

-By default, the popup list width value is set as `auto`.
-Depends on the mentioned suggestion list data, the width value is automatically adjust.
-The popup list height value is set as `300px`.
+By default, the popup list width value is set as `auto`, depending on the mentioned suggestion list data.
+The width value is automatically adjusted when the popup list height value is set as `300px`.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}